 - Structures, systems and components and materials important to safety;

-- Management systems;
+- Management systems:

 - Operational activities and procedures;

 - Records of operational activities and results of monitoring;

-- Correction action plans;

 - Liaison with contractors and other service providers;

 - Competence of staff;

 - Safety culture;

-- Liaison with the relevant organization for joint inspections, where necessary."

-3.2156.
-The regulatory body should also consider the following aspects in inspection, as appropriate:

-(a) Radiation risks associated with the facility or activity, including areas of higher risk;

-(b) Unintended or accidental medical exposure;

-- (c) Arrangements for the control of radioactive material. - 3.2167.
+- Liaison with the relevant organization for joint inspections, where necessary." - 3.216.
+The regulatory body should also consider the following aspects in inspection, as appropriate: - (a) Radiation risks associated with the facility or activity, including areas of higher risk; - (b) Unintended or accidental medical exposure; - (c) Arrangements for the control of radioactive material. - 3.217.
 Requirement 29 of GSR Part 1 (Rev. 1) [2] states that: